expo/expo/packages/expo-document-picker/README.md

     "usesIcloudStorage": true,
     "bundleIdentifier": "com.yourname.yourapp"
   },
-  "plugins": [
+  "plugins": ["expo-document-picker"]
-    [
-      "expo-document-picker",
-      {
-        "appleTeamId": "YOUR_TEAM_ID"
 }
-    ]
-  ]
-}
 ```

-> Running `expo eject` will generate a the native project locally with the applied changes in your iOS Entitlements file.
+> Running `expo prebuild` will generate a the [native project locally](https://docs.expo.io/workflow/customizing/) with the applied changes in your iOS Entitlements file.

 # Contributing